Aircraft Maintenance Engineering Salary in India & Abroad

 Why Licensing Should Not Be Given Easily

-• The safety of our families, children, parents, leaders, scientists, business owners, ministers and millions of passengers depends on AMEs.
+• The safety of our families, children, parents, leaders, scientists, business owners, ministers, and millions of passengers depends on AMEs.

 • accidents cannot be allowed to happen, like road accidents.

-• aviation demands skill, discipline and error-free performance.
+• aviation demands skill, discipline, and error-free performance.

-Therefore, the licensing process should be strict, regulated, controlled and filtered.
-And yes, it is strict, regulated, controlled and filtered.
+Therefore, the licensing process should be strict, regulated, controlled, and filtered.
+And yes, it is strict, regulated, controlled, and filtered.

 Journey to Become a Licensed Aircraft Maintenance Engineer

-The journey to become a Licensed Aircraft Maintenance Engineer is a long process, disciplined and fully performance-based:
+The journey to become a Licensed Aircraft Maintenance Engineer is a long process, disciplined, and fully performance-based:

-2. Passing All AME Modules (DGCA Exams)
+Passing All Aircraft Maintenance Engineering Modules (DGCA Exams)

-3. Gaining Practical Experience (2–3 Years Minimum)
+Gaining Practical Maintenance Experience (2–3 Years Minimum)

-Experience must be gained only inside DGCA-approved Maintenance Organisations, under the supervision of licensed AMEs, on live operating aircraft, not in classrooms or general workshops.
+Experience must be gained only inside DGCA-approved Maintenance Organizations, under the supervision of licensed AMEs, on live operating aircraft, not in classrooms or general workshops.
 This cannot be replaced with 3-month or 6-month training — it requires years of real aircraft maintenance work in a controlled environment under the supervision of a licensed AME

-4. Completing Type Rating
+Completing Aircraft Maintenance Engineering Type Rating

-5. DGCA Evaluation & Licence Approval
+DGCA Evaluation & License Approval

 This is why getting an AME licence is difficult but prestigious.